 Our attorneys are experienced in representing individuals, families, and professional fiduciaries in establishing and maintaining a conservatorship.
 Whether we represent you as the conservator, conservatee or petitioner, our experienced attorneys and staff will guide you, step-by-step, through the conservatorship process.

 Probate is a court-supervised action to distribute a person’s estate if they die without a trust in place.
 People are often surprised to learn that a probate is required not only for individuals who did not create an estate plan, but also for those who have a Will, but not a trust.

 WHEN IS A PROBATE REQUIRED?

-For decedents who died prior to January 1, 2020 the California Probate Code provides that probate estates of $150,000 or less do not need to be probated.
-As of January 1, 2020 the threshold amount is $166,250.
+As of January 1, 2023 the threshold amount is $185,500.
 If the estate consists of assets in excess of the prescribed amount a probate is necessary.
 If the assets in the decedent’s name are less than the probate threshold, there are other steps that can be taken to effectuate a transfer of the assets to the decedent’s successors.

 HOW LONG DOES A PROBATE TAKE?

 Probate can be daunting, as it is a lengthy process with numerous steps.
 The probate process usually takes at least a year to complete, and often longer if there are complicated assets or issues with the heirs.

 WHAT TYPES OF FEES ARE ASSOCIATED WITH A PROBATE?